 tl;dr If you need to keep Azure logs for years to satisfy compliance, you’ll probably end up using storage accounts with immutable storage and lifecycle management.
 Sounds straightforward.
 It isn’t.
-LAW data export can’t handle half the tables you care about, diagnostic settings dump logs as append blobs that lifecycle management can’t tier (they’re stuck in HOT forever), and the official workaround is “write a script to convert them.”
+Log Analytics Workspace (LAW) data export can’t handle half the tables you care about, diagnostic settings dump logs as append blobs that lifecycle management can’t tier, and the official workaround is “write a script to convert them.”
 If your storage accounts are private, even that becomes a project.

 I created this article, but it has been reviewed and refined with help from AI tools: Claude and Grammarly.